mirisuzanne/miriamsuzanne/content/2013/01/22/contour.rst

 a new book by `James Belflower`_.
 I used the opportunity to get my mind out of an all-digital space, and spent most of my time with pen, paper, and oil pastel.
-Print design is a strange world with physical objects of predictable size & shape.

 Sketches
 --------